bigyambat/TRGN510_FinalProject/README.md

 Star-count files, clinical data, and other relavent files from GDC cart are uploaded to Github with this README

 ## Milestone 1
-Due Date: Friday November 28th
+Due Date: Friday December 2nd
 Data from each star-counts is formatted to fit MANIFEST.txt file.
 See Milestone 1 section below for full details once submitted.

 1) Star-count files from each folder were manually taken out of individual folders and placed into gdc_download_20221122_055006.438971 folder.

 2) Merging_Python.py script was created.
-This script took the unstranded columns from each star-counts.tsv file and merged them to the end of the MANIFEST file.
-The MANIFEST.txt file was converted from txt to csv to accomidate this change better.
+This script took the unstranded columns from each star-counts.tsv file.
+I created a new txt file (test3.txt) that contained the ensemble genes column (gene_id column) from one of the star_counts tsv files.

+The script merged the unstranded columns to the test3.txt file

+The test3.txt file was converted to CSV_Manifest3.csv to accomidate reading into RStudio.

 ## Milestone 2
-Due Date: Sunday November 27th
+Due Date: Sunday December 4th
+Completion of data wrangling such that all dataframes are formatted in ideal manner.
+Dataframes can now be loaded into DESEQ2 vignette.

+## Deliverable
+Due Date: December 8th

 An initial completion of the vignette including charts/data extracted as image files.
 Meet with Professor the following week to seek feedback and update

-## Deliverable
-Due Date: December 3rd

 A complete repository with clear documentation an ddescription of analysis and results.
 Data presented in R' Markdown Script with block points indicating various section of project.

+**Deadline Extended with permission from Professor due to being sick**